 Helpful Questions and Answers Regarding CEP

-The deadline for Local Educational Agencies to Submit Applications to elect the Community Eligibility Provision for School Year 2016-2017 is August 31, 2017.
+The deadline for Local Educational Agencies to submit applications to elect the Community Eligibility Provision is June 30.

 Community Eligibility Provision Report